 Shop at a Local Bakery

 Stop by a local bakery for fresh bread, cookies and treats.
 I am a big fan of oat cakes which are popular all over Nova Scotia.
 Driving around the Annapolis Valley you can find many different types of oat cakes for sale.
-I recommend buying them all.
+I recommend buying them all, my favourites are from Hennigars Farm Market.

 Grab Fresh Food at a Local Farm Market